chesio/bc-cache/README.md

 define('BC_CACHE_FILE_LOCKING_ENABLED', false);
 ```

 Both constant must be defined at the time the plugin boots - typically the best place to define them is `wp-config.php` file.
-It is recommended to deactivate the plugin **before** setting the constant and then reactivate.
+It is recommended to set the constants **before** activating the plugin.

 ### Filters